 For more than a decade, Metabolic Studio has been working with local agencies to divert water from the Los Angeles River as a source for irrigation in a region that often suffers with drought.

-Metabolic Studio founder Lauren Bon has gained what the studio claims is the only private rights to the river, which is mostly a massive, paved aqueduct that carries rainwater through the city to the ocean.
+Metabolic Studio founder Lauren Bon has acquired the first private right to the river, which allows her to legally lift, clean, and transport one hundred and six acre-feet (123,348 cubic metres) of water to the LA State Historic Park.
+Much of the river is a massive, paved aqueduct that carries rainwater through the city to the ocean.

 The studio has cut into the concrete canal, placed pumps and begun to source water directly from the flow.